 With everyone’s hearts and minds turned toward giving thanks and recording blessings, I know that renewed attitudes and more pleasant temperaments will be the refreshing outcome.

 I hope you’ll join me!
-Will you take the Gratitude Challenge?
+Will you take the 30 Days of Gratitude Challenge?
 Leave a comment to let me know.

 Do your older children have a hard time thinking of what to give a younger sibling for a birthday or Christmas gift?
 Why not encourage them to create a scrapbook-style (or digital) alphabet book for a fun writing project with a real purpose?

 Make an ABC Book

 1. Gather stickers, die cuts, and pictures.
 Keep in mind that young children love bright colors.
 Collect pictures from old magazines, catalogs, greeting cards, and calendars as well as photos of familiar faces and objects.